 Remo Repair Outlook (PST) tool can repair all sorts of corruption issues in your PST files.
 Whether corruption is caused due to storing the PST file on a server or due to bad sectors on the hard disk, the reason doesn’t matter; Remo Repair can solve the issue.

 Once the PST file is repaired, it can be imported to Outlook and you can access all your Outlook items in the same way as it was originally.
 Moreover, the software works with all versions of Outlook like 2016, 2013, 2010, 2007, etc.

 How to use Remo Repair Outlook (PST)?

 Step 1: Launch the tool and select the PST file to repair or you can also allow the software to locate the PST automatically, by using the Find PST file option.

 Step 2: Choose a scanning option and click Repair.

-Step 4: Software will start scanning the file and provides you the repaired PST file.
+Step 4: The software will start scanning the file and provides you the repaired PST file.

 Step 5: Now, you can preview the items from the repaired file & save the repaired file.

 That’s all you need to do, your PST file will be repaired & you can use your Outlook data.
 With this tool, you can even recover lost Outlook Calendar items, emails, contacts, rules, and other Outlook items.
 Try this smart and effective PST repair tool today!
 Hope these methods help you fix Outlook crash issues during startup.